heisenshark/utils/README.md

 [![Get package from npm](https://img.shields.io/npm/v/@erbelion/utils?color=blue)](https://www.npmjs.com/package/@erbelion/utils) [![Downloads](https://img.shields.io/npm/dt/@erbelion/utils)](https://www.npmjs.com/package/@erbelion/utils)

-This package includes simple javascript utility functions for use in browser and node.js apps.
+A collection of simple javascript utility functions for use in browser and node.js apps.

 If you have any ideas what functions to add, feel free to open an [issue](https://github.com/erbelion/utils/issues).